MinaProtocol/mina/src/app/website/posts/scans.markdown

 author: Brandon Kase
 ---

 While developing [Coda](https://codaprotocol.com), we came across an interesting problem that uncovered a much more general and potentially widely applicable problem: Taking advantage of parallelism when combining a large amount of data streaming in over time.
 We were able to come up with a solution that scales up for any throughput optimally while simultaneously minimizing latency and space usage.
-We’re sharing our results with the hope that others dealing with manipulation of online data streams will find them interesting and applicable. ^[If you’d rather consume this content in video form, watch [this talk](https://www.youtube.com/watch?v=YSnQ8N760mI)]
+We’re sharing our results with the hope that others dealing with manipulation of online data streams will find them interesting and applicable.^[If you’d rather consume this content in video form, watch [this talk](https://www.youtube.com/watch?v=YSnQ8N760mI)]

 ## Background

 The Coda cryptocurrency protocol is unique in that it uses a [succinct blockchain TODO WHERE LINK](#where).
 In Coda the blockchain is replaced by a tiny constant-sized cryptographic proof.
-This means that in the Coda protocol a user can sync with full-security ^[equivalent to security as a full node] instantly—users don’t have to wait to download thousands and thousands of blocks to verify the state of the network.
+This means that in the Coda protocol a user can sync with full-security^[equivalent to security as a full node] instantly—users don’t have to wait to download thousands and thousands of blocks to verify the state of the network.

 What is this tiny cryptographic proof?
 It’s called a zk-SNARK, or zero knowledge Succinct Non-interactive ARgument of Knowledge. zk-SNARKs let a program create a proof of a computation, then share that proof with anyone.
 Anyone with the proof can verify the computation very quickly, in just milliseconds, independent of how long the computation itself takes.
 While validating proofs is fast, creating them is quite slow, so creating this SNARK proof would be much more computationally expensive.
 We use a few different SNARK proofs throughout Coda’s protocol, but the important one for this post is what we call the “Ledger Proof”.

 A ledger proof tells us that given some starting account state $$\sigma_0$$ there was a series of $$k$$ transactions that eventually put us into account state $$\sigma_k$$.
-Let’s refer to such a proof as $$\sigma_0 \Longrightarrow \sigma_k$$. ^[note that we represent account states concretely as their hashes for performance reasons] So what does it mean for a single transaction to be valid?
+Let’s refer to such a proof as $$\sigma_0 \Longrightarrow \sigma_k$$.^[note that we represent account states concretely as their hashes for performance reasons] So what does it mean for a single transaction to be valid?
 A transaction, $$T_i^{i+1}$$, is valid  if it’s been signed by the sender, and the sender had sufficient balance in their account.
 As a result our account state $$\sigma_i$$ transitions to some new state $$\sigma_{i+1}$$.
 This state transition can be represented as $$\sigma_i T_{i}^{i+1} \sigma_{i+1}$$.
 We could recompute $$\sigma_0 \Longrightarrow \sigma_k$$ every time there is a new transaction, but that would be slow, with the cost of generating the proof growing with the number of transactions—instead we can reuse the previous proof recursively.
 These ledger proofs enable users of Coda to be sure that the ledger has been computed correctly and play a part in consensus state verification.

 More precisely, the recursive bit of our ledger proof, $$\sigma_0 \Longrightarrow \sigma_{i}$$, or the account state, has transitioned from the starting state $$\sigma_0$$ to the current state $$\sigma_i$$ after $$i$$ correct transactions are applied, could naively be defined in the following way: